Plexor-dev/modlist/README.md

 Download Files: Once generated, you can download both files to use directly in the game or on the server.

 ## Requirements
--Operating System: Windows
+- Operating System: Windows
--Xbox PC application installed with Conan Exiles -Ability to access the game installation path.
+- Xbox PC application installed with Conan Exiles
+- Ability to access the game installation path.